andydixon/DaFT/README.md

 ## Extending DaFT

 DaFT is designed to be extensible.
-You can add new Data Handlers and Exporters to support additional data sources and output formats.
+You can add new Data Handlers and Exporters to support additional data sources and output formats with ease.

 ---